Engaging the autistic community and raising awareness about the women within it

-This talk, given by Hannah Belcher (Anglia Ruskin University) who herself is diagnosed with autism, discussed evidence supporting this theory and speculated on what research needs to uncover to improve the lives of females affected by autism.
+This talk, given by Hannah Belcher (Anglia Ruskin University) who herself is diagnosed with autism, discussed evidence supporting this theory and speculated on what research needs to uncover to improve the lives of autistic females.

 You can download Hannah's talk here

 “The posters were insightful and looked at matters I consider in my working practice but in much more detail"

 “..Had a great chat with 3 academics during poster presentation"

 Following the seminar, attendees were able to talk to Autism@Manchester researchers about their research during a poster session where researchers displayed some of their work on large posters.

 An Observational Tool to Measure Children's Responses to Sensory

 Comparing communication profiles of females and males on the autism spectrum

 The Autism Family Experience Questionnaire (AFEQ)